 “When your dog is suddenly acting very sick, this could mean acute kidney injury, but it might not be,” Foster says.
 “There can be many reasons why dogs suddenly seem very sick.”

-A trip to the emergency vet is vital when sudden changes occur.
+A trip to the emergency vet is vital when sudden changes occur with your pet’s health.

 Your dog is urinating more frequently

-“If you find yourself having to take your dog out for a pee more frequently, keep track,” says Dr. Kimberly Hammer, a veterinarian at NorthStar VETS in Robbinsville, New Jersey, and a diplomate of the American College of Veterinary Internal Medicine.
+“If you find yourself having to take your dog out for a pee more frequently, keep track,” says Dr. Kimberly Hammer, a veterinarian and internal medicine specialist at NorthStar VETS in Robbinsville, New Jersey.

 A decreased appetite